-At the UCLA Comprehensive Pain Center, our specialists are experts in diagnosing and treating the full range of conditions that cause pain.
+At the UCLA Comprehensive Pain Centers, our physician anesthesiologists who specialize in pain medicine are experts in diagnosing and treating the full range of conditions that cause pain.
 Acute pain may result from an injury that occurs at work, while playing sports, or in an accident.
 It may also occur after a surgical procedure, or from a flare-up of a medical condition such as arthritis.
 If the pain doesn’t lessen after the usual recovery period, or continues for a prolonged time and interferes with quality of life, then it is considered chronic pain.

 Depression, insomnia, interruption of personal relationships, loss of employment, and dependence on narcotics are just some of the harmful effects that may be caused by chronic pain.
-For these reasons, chronic pain is considered a serious medical condition that can and should be treated.
+For these reasons, chronic pain is considered a serious medical condition that can and should be treated by physician-led care teams specializing in pain medicine.
 We offer treatment for all the conditions listed below.

 In this section: